vinechen/vinechen.github.io/projects/index.md

 ---
-layout: project
+layout: project-list
-title: All Project
+title: All Projects
-excerpt: "A List of Project"
+excerpt: "A List of Projects"
 ---